Rymättylä

 Rymättylä (/fi/; Rimito) is a former municipality of Finland.
 It was, together with Merimasku and Velkua, consolidated with the town of Naantali on January 1, 2009.
+Neighbouring municipalities of Rymättylä were Korpo, Merimasku, Naantali, Nagu, Pargas, Turku and Velkua.

 It is located in the province of Western Finland and is part of the Southwest Finland region.
+Rymättylä was an island municipality, It consisted mainly of the southern part of Otava Island and also included some smaller islands in the Archipelago Sea.

 The municipality had a population of 2,165 (2008-12-31) and covered an area of 150.11 km^{2} of which 3.66 km^{2} is water.
 The population density was 13.65 inhabitants per km^{2}.